- Education and Science

-In ulcerative colitis the surface layer of the large intestine lining is inflamed, while Crohn’s disease causes both surface and deeper damage.
+In ulcerative colitis, the surface layer of the large intestine lining is inflamed.
+Crohn’s disease causes both surface and deeper damage to the intestine.
 Another difference between the two types of inflammatory bowel disease is the fact that the inflammation in ulcerative colitis is generally continuous instead of occurring in patches.

-The cause of ulcerative colitis is unknown, but the immune system reacts abnormally in the large intestine during colitis just as it does during Crohn’s disease.
+The cause of ulcerative colitis is unknown, but the immune system reacts abnormally in the large intestine during the disorder just as it does during Crohn’s disease.